SebDufresne/funkyBunny/docs/dev_diary.md

 Here's a list of what I'd like to accomplish tonight.

-- [ ] Build the "global object", which will entail all the game settings, including a set of default values.
-(5 minutes planning, 5 minutes Unit Testing, 5 minutes building)
+- [X] Build the "global object", which will entail all the game settings, including a set of default values.
+(5 minutes planning, 5 minutes Unit Testing, 5 minutes building) (took 21 minutes)

 - [ ] Use the global object values of grid size and number of players to build grids on the webpage with unique ids for each cell, based on the player and coords (ex: p1-03) (30 minutes for the grid, 10 minutes for the ids, 15 minutes refactoring)